abhirath-a/portfolio-v4/README.md

 - ⚡ Fast start time + content using Astro.
 - 📦 MDX for beautiful content.
 - 🌈 ShadcnUI for beautiful UI.
-- 📊 Analytics with Partytown and Google Analytics